dlindahl/network_executive/README.md

 The scheduling of commercials is determined by how many commercials are defined and long each program runs for.
 By default, commercial breaks are taken twice for each 30-minute block of programming.

-## Viewer

-The viewer represents the client-side code that drives the whole end user experience.

-## On-Screen Guide

-The On-Screen Guide allows a viewer access to the entire Network.
-This provides an easy way to change channels.

 ### On-Demand

 On-Demand is an On-Screen Guide feature that allows a viewer to continuously view one specific channel until further notice.

 While commercials are ignored, EAS messages will still pre-empt programming.

-# Ideas

-* _Network_ - An server instance with a specific channel line-up.
-Think Tech vs. Sales vs. Marketing
-* _Channel Line-up_ - A JSON/YML file that defines URLs and display times
-* _EAS_ - Allow a channel to break into the schedule to display important content
-* _Ticker_ - Allow a separate feed of info.
-Tweets, metrics, WOWs, etc.
-* _Network Logo_ - Useful?
-* _Commericals / PSAs_ - The More You Know?
-* _Viewer_ - The client-side component.
-SSEs?
-* _Clicker_ - Client-side slide out remote to change channels/networks?
-* _On-Demand_ - Change to and stay at a specific channel.
-"Live" to exit.* _On-Demand_ - Change to and stay at a specific channel.
-"Live" to exit.1

 ## TODO